 Doctors anywhere can vouch for the fact that solid or liquid intake should be kept within a limit because the excess of any kind of food or drink or medication etc. can lead to fatal outcomes.
-Salt or sodium, being a vital part of our food intake, does not only help in normalizing the blood pressure and keep the kidneys functioning, but it’s a key player in keeping the body’s electrolyte balance in certainty.
+Salt or sodium, being a vital part of our food intake, does not only help in normalizing the blood pressure and keep the kidneys functioning, but it’s a key player in keeping the body’s electrolyte balance in check.

-The U.S. Department of Health has kept the sodium intake limit under two thousand milligrams per day.
+The U.S. Department of Health has kept the recommended sodium intake limit under two thousand milligrams per day.
 That’s a teaspoon of daily consumption.
 While you may be careful of your sodium intake at home, there are some foods in the grocery store that are filled with hidden amounts of high sodium.

-Frozen meals available at the grocery store for people who aren’t that much into cooking provide a quick solution to curb hunger.
-Unless you opt for a light frozen dinner that has less sodium levels indicated on the labels, avoid having these meals altogether.
+Frozen meals available at the grocery store for people who aren’t that much into cooking and provide a quick solution to curb hunger.
+Unless you opt for a light frozen dinner that has less sodium levels as indicated on the labels, avoid having these meals altogether.

 A five ounce frozen dinner with turkey and gravy contains about 787 milligrams of hidden sodium.
 Consumed twice a day on daily basis, one could easily imagine its repercussions.